 In 1994 the American Psychological Association developed the Guidelines for Child Custody Evaluations in Divorce Proceedings.

-The Guidelines are not meant to be mandatory, but instead are meant to facilitate the “continued systematic development” of forensic psychology and ensure a high level of practice by forensic psychologists.
-These guidelines are equally relevant when there was no marriage.
+The Guidelines are not mandatory rules, but instead are meant to facilitate the “continued systematic development” of forensic psychology and ensure a high level of practice by forensic psychologists.
+These guidelines are equally relevant when the parents were never married.

 Even though the APA guidelines are not mandatory, they could be considered an authoritative treatise that could be used in cross examination of the court appointed neutral evaluator (See below).